katy-bond21/Sql-Portfolio/README.md

 Below are a few highlighted projects, including data visualisations I created using Tableau Public.
 Feel free to take a look and [reach out](https://www.linkedin.com/in/katy-b-3a0147282/) if you have any feedback or questions.

+## Highlighted Projects
+* **Employee Management and Analysis for Green Cycles** - [SQL](https://github.com/katy-bond21/Sql-Portfolio/blob/main/Employee%20Management%20and%20Analysis%20for%20Green%20Cycles): This SQL project involves the creation and manipulation of tables for a dataset named "Green Cycles" sourced from Nikolai Schuler's course on Udemy, queried using pgAdmin for PostgreSQL.
+The tasks include defining tables for employees and departments, altering table structures, inserting data, and performing various updates and queries.
+Notable tasks include creating a view for employee information, calculating average salaries for positions and divisions, creating a ranking based on salary within departments, and finding the highest-paid employees within their respective positions and departments.

 ### Is South Africa on the Brink of Darkness? - [Tableau](https://public.tableau.com/app/profile/katy.bond/viz/IsSouthAfricaontheBrinkofDarkness/IsSouthAfricaontheBrinkofDarkness3)